ksu-cs-textbooks/cis400/content/2-desktop-development/05-dependency-objects/01-introduction.md

 weight: 1
 date: 2018-08-24T10:53:26-05:00
 ---
-We've seen a lot of powerful functionality emerge from Windows Presentation Foundation over the past few chapters.
-Now it's time to delve into exactly how those features are implemented, by exploring the concept of dependency properties and the WPF `DependencyObject` implementation.

 You've now worked with a variety of WPF controls, laid out components using containers, traversed the elmeents tree, performed data binding,and worked with routed events.
-Each of these is made possible through the use of the `DependencyObject` class, which serves as a base class for all WPF controls, as well as many other WPF-related
+Each of these is made possible through the use of several classes:  `DependencyObject`, `UIElement`, and `FrameworkElement`, which serves as a base classes for all WPF controls.
+In this chapter we'll dig deeper into how these base classes implement _dependency properties_ and _routed events_.

+## Key Terms

+Some key terms to learn in this chapter are:

+* Dependency Property
+* Routed Event
+* MVVM Pattern

+## Key Skills

+Some key skills you need to develop in this chapter are:

+* Creating custom dependency properties
+* Handling routed events
+* Creating custom routed events
+* Using dependency property callbacks